GRANITE MAN is our Biannual prestige i/2 Iron distance event.

 or click maps here to download

-Our biannual event sold out quickly for both distances in 2011 so we encourage early entry to avoid disappointment.
+Our biannual event sold out quickly for both distances in 2011 and 2013 so we encourage early entry to avoid disappointment.

 Dear Granite Man Middle Distance and Sprint Athletes,

-There is a compulsory registration on Saturday 7 September at Pembroke Bay for all events (Middle Distance, Sprint and Relay).
+There is a compulsory registration on the Saturday at Pembroke Bay for all events (Middle Distance, Sprint and Relay).
 Please see website for directions.
 Registration will be open from 12 noon until 4pm.
 All athletes are required to sign on and collect their race numbers.

-Goody Bags will be presented to all finishers on Saturday 7 September.
+Goody Bags will be presented to all competitors.

 For the relay event, one team member can register on the Saturday for the whole team, although all members need to be present on race morning for the race briefing at 6.40am.

 It will not be possible to register for, or enter the event on Sunday 13 September.

 The Race Director and Race Crew will be available during Registration to answer any last minute questions that you might have.